-• Rooting Reflex: This reflex helps the new born to turn its head and open its mouth towards stimulation, and thus find the breast or bottle that contains nourishment.
+- Rooting Reflex: This reflex helps the new-born turn its head and open its mouth toward stimulation, allowing it to find the breast or bottle for nourishment.

-• Sucking Reflex: This very important reflex helps the new-born take in nourishment.
-When the roof of the mouth is touched, the new-born begins to suck, sometimes on fingers, or even hands!newborn1-600-x-399
+- Sucking Reflex: When the roof of the mouth is touched, the new-born begins to suck, which is crucial for feeding.
+Sometimes, they practice this reflex by sucking on their fingers or hands.

-• Tonic Neck Reflex: When a new-born is lying with the head turned to one side, the arm on that side extends, while the opposite arm bends at the elbow (a so-called “fencing” position)
+- Tonic Neck Reflex: When lying down with its head turned to one side, the new-born extends the arm on that side while the opposite arm bends, resembling a “fencing” position.

-newborn2-600-x-400But beyond these reflexes, the new-born really does not really know what it wants and has a lot to learn.
-It has to learn the difference between day and night.
-It has to learn to deal with digestion and colic pains.
-It slowly develops a rhythmic pattern of sleeping, drinking, pooping, crying and being awake, although it will sleep through most of the day (and night, if the parents are lucky).
+Beyond these reflexes, the new-born has a lot to learn.
+It must differentiate between day and night, manage digestion, and cope with colic pains.
+Over time, the baby begins to establish a rhythm of sleeping, feeding, crying, and being awake, although most new-borns will still sleep for the majority of the day (and night, if the parents are lucky).

-The most important objective in this period is the building of basic trust and closeness with the parents or caregivers.
-Also for the parents, especially first-time parents, it is a very trying period with insecurities and experimentation.
-This is a time of rapid learning for both, the new-born and the parents.
+The most critical objective during this period is building a foundation of trust and closeness with parents or caregivers.
+For the new-born, this is achieved through consistent care, affection, and interaction.
+For parents, especially first-time parents, this can be a challenging and sometimes overwhelming phase, full of insecurities and experimentation.
+It is a time of rapid learning for both the new-born and the parents, as they navigate this new stage together.

 Click here for Baby Phase